 Dwarka has always been on my list to travel to, to explore in detail.
 I always thought I would do it as a typical pilgrim circuit sometime.
-However, last October I got an invite from Mercure Dwarka that had just opened up to visit Dwarka.
+However, last October I got an invite from Mercure Dwarka that had just opened up to visit the holy place.
 The dates did not work out then, but they were kind enough to extend the invite to a later date.
-Finally, this March I spent few days in Dwarka and stayed with Mercure Dwarka.
+Finally, this March I spent a few days in the holy town and stayed at the hotel.

 Being a part of the Accor group, I expected them to live up to the hospitality standards of their brand.
 However, when they exceed all expectations, you not just thank them but also wish them well.

-My first interaction with Mercure Dwarka started right from Porbandar airport.
+My first interaction with the hotel staff started right from Porbandar airport.
 A board near the conveyor belt gave a glimpse of their restaurant ‘Maakhan’ – creatively named after the favorite dish of Krishna.

 The hotel stands tall amidst almost nothing.
 If you try hard, you might see some windmills in the background.
-I wondered where the city is until I reached their open dining area and saw the whole Dwarka skyline from there.
+I wondered where the city is until I reached their open dining area and saw the whole of the town’s skyline from there.
 Dwarkadhish Temple stands tall with its fluttering flag in the middle.
-Surrounding it are the other buildings of Dwarka and on the left is the sea.
-Mercure Dwarka gives you a perfect vantage point to have a bird’s eye view of Dwarka Town, especially from their upper floors.
+Surrounding it are the other buildings of the town and on the left is the sea.
+Mercure Dwarka gives you a perfect vantage point to have a bird’s eye view of the holy town, especially from their upper floors.

 Rooms at Mercure Dwarka

-Rooms at Mercure Dwarka are also soaked in the local ethos.
+Rooms at the hotel are also soaked in the local ethos.
 There is a Krishna playing flute mural on the wall but a very contemporary version of it.
 The rooms come with a full window that looks outside.

 I was on the road facing room on the 5th floor.
 In the mornings I could see a lovely sunrise.
 The railway track runs in front of the hotel and given the vast plains, this is the first time I saw a complete train running in front of me.
 Come to think of it, how many places do you get to see an actual long-distance train run in front of you like a toy train.
 In general, unless you live in such vast plains, you do not see the horizon till your eye can see.